-6.5 Upsales performs Regular User Support in accordance with the Main Agreement and, if applicable, any agreed upon support level agreement.
+6.5 Upsales performs Regular User Support in accordance with the Main Agreement and, if applicable, any agreed upon SLA.

-6.6 The Customer shall request support by Regular User Support or as prescribed in any applicable support level agreement.
+6.6 The Customer shall request support in accordance with the Main Agreement and any applicable SLA.

-6.7 This section 6 shall constitute the entire obligation of Upsales towards the Customer in respect of Upsales’ performance and liability in regard of the service level and Regular User Support of the Service, unless otherwise agreed.
+6.7 This section 6 shall constitute the entire obligation of Upsales towards the Customer in respect of Upsales’ performance and liability in regard of the support level and Regular User Support of the Service, unless otherwise agreed.
 If the Customer wants to claim compensation in accordance with this section 6, the Customer must notify Upsales within three (3) months from the occurrence of such lack of availability.

 7. Prices and Payment

-7.1 Applicable prices for the Service are set out in the Main Agreement based on the used Tier.
+7.1 The Customer shall pay the prices for the Service and Additional Services set out in the Main Agreement based on the used Tier.
 All prices are exclusive of VAT and similar taxes.
-As regards any services for which no specific price has been agreed in writing, Upsales’ standard fees, applicable according to the Subscription Portal at the time of delivery, shall apply.
+Regarding any services for which no specific price has been agreed upon in writing, Upsales’ standard fees, applicable according to the Subscription Portal at the time of delivery, shall apply.

 7.2 For Additional Orders and work for which prices are not specified in the Main Agreement, payment should be made in accordance with Upsales’ standard fees as set out in the Subscription Portal, unless otherwise agreed in writing.
-Except for Regular User Support, services provided by Upsales in connection with support requests by the Customer are not included in the prices for the Service set out in the Subscription.
+Except for Regular User Support, services provided by Upsales in connection with support requests by the Customer are not included in the prices for the Service set out in the Main Agreement.

-7.3 Any overdue payment shall carry interest in accordance with the Swedish Interest Act (SFS 1975:635) and Upsales shall have the right to collect a reminder fee and/or collection fee in accordance with applicable laws.
+7.5 Any overdue payment shall carry interest in accordance with the Swedish Interest Act (SFS 1975:635) and Upsales shall have the right to collect a reminder fee and/or collection fee in accordance with applicable laws.
 In addition to other available remedies, Upsales may, if full payment is not received when due and the Customer has not made correction despite Upsales’ reminder, suspend the Service, and/or terminate the Agreement with immediate effect pursuant to section 8, provided that such obligation to pay is not disputed on objective and reasonable grounds as well as due to Upsales’ breach of the Agreement.

 8. Term and Termination

-8.2 The Service is provided for the term in accordance with what is stated in the Main Agreement.
+8.3 The Service is provided for the term in accordance with what is stated in the Main Agreement.

-8.3 Besides as provided for in section 8.1, either party shall be entitled to terminate the Agreement with immediate effect by written notice to the other party, if:
+8.4 Besides as otherwise provided for in the Agreement, either party shall be entitled to terminate the Agreement with immediate effect by written notice to the other party, if:

 a. the other party has committed a material breach of the Agreement and does not, where possible, fully rectify such breach within thirty (30) days of the other party giving written notice thereof; or

-b. the other party is declared insolvent, is subject to an application or order of bankruptcy or company reorganisation, suspends its payments or otherwise can be presumed to be insolvent.
+b. the other party is declared insolvent, is subject to an application or order of bankruptcy, suspends its payments or otherwise can be presumed to be insolvent.

-8.4 Upsales is also entitled to terminate the Agreement with immediate effect if the Customer’s use of the Service violates the Agreement, including sections 4-5.
+8.5 Upsales is also entitled to terminate the Agreement with immediate effect if the Customer’s use of the Service violates the Agreement, including sections 4-5.

 9. Customer Data

 9.1 Within the scope of fulfilling the obligations under this Agreement, Upsales will process personal data on behalf of the Customer.
 Within the scope of such processing, the Customer is the controller for processing of personal data and Upsales is the processor.
-The parties have for that matter entered into a data processing agreement as set out in Appendix 1.
+The parties have for that matter entered into a data processing agreement.
 Upsales may use Customer Data in aggregated or anonymous form, for uses in statistics and product development purposes, for example to develop and improve the Service.

 10. Confidentiality and Solicitation